SamTseng/CATAR/README.md

 2. The examples in the tutorials ([CATAR_Tutorial.ppt](http://web.ntnu.edu.tw/~samtseng/CATAR/CATAR_Tutorial.ppt) or [CATAR_Tutorial_en.ppt](http://web.ntnu.edu.tw/~samtseng/CATAR/CATAR_Tutorial_en.ppt)) use very low threshold values (e.g., 0.0) to get the results.
 After installation of CATAR on your computer, you should run sam.bat (under src sub-folder) to see if your results are almost the same as those in the tutorials.

 ## Introduction
-The steps described below are for analyzing patent documents (in HTML file format) from the United States Patent and Trademark Office (USPTO).
-For a set of USPTO patents, CATAR can help you to:
+The steps described below are for analyzing U.S.A. patent documents from the PatentsView's PatentSearch API (https://search.patentsview.org/docs/docs/Search%20API/SearchAPIReference/#query-string-q).
+For a set of US patents, CATAR can help you to:

-1. Automatically download each patent document (in HTML), given a set of patent numbers in a text file.
+1. Automatically download each patent document information, if you provided a set of patent numbers in a text file.
-2. Parse the HTML file to get various information and save them into a Database Management System (DBMS).
-Currently, the used DBMS is Microsoft Access.
+2. Save various patent information of the downloaded patents into a Database Management System (DBMS).
+Currently, the used DBMS is Microsoft Access (.mdb).
 3. Do some analyses in the MS Access file using the queries already prepared in the Access file.
 4. Do more patent analyses using the CATAR functions like those (overview or break-down analyses) described at: http://web.ntnu.edu.tw/~samtseng/CATAR/.